 Medical distinctions consist of collectives of students and faculty who share common interests and passions.
 M.D. students at the Saint Louis University School of Medicine have the option to join one of six distinction communities.

 You may belong to one community but participate in the activities of others.
-Learning communities are responsible for the development of longitudinal electives for the first two years of the curriculum.
+Distinction communities are responsible for the development of longitudinal electives for the first two years of the curriculum.
 Communities are also responsible for providing lunch-time or evening seminars, providing mentorship to students, and creating greater summer opportunities for students between the first and second year.

 Critical reflection is a process of personal or group reflection.
 It is an intentional structured process to share your thought process.

 Critical reflection begins with the recall of a specific event (or series of events) you have during your community or clinical training.
 It includes thought and documentation regarding how this experience relates to you, its meaning, application and relation to your future work.